Bornean peacock-pheasant: Behavior

 The only observation of courtship displays was made by Denton (1978) and reported by Johnsgard (1999).
-Although the description is incomplete, it does not appear to differ significantly from those of the Hardwicke's spur-winged bat.

 Taxonomy

 The first specimens of the Bornean peacock-pheasant were collected by G. Fischer in Muara Teweh (southeast Borneo), skinned and sent to the Darmstadt Museum in Germany.
 They were scientifically named "Polyplectron schleiermacheri" by Brüggeman in 1877 in honor of Schleiermacher, then director of the museum (Hennache & Ottaviani 2006).